SanderMertens/flecs/docs/Queries.md

 Note how the `it.is_self()` test is moved outside of the for loops.
 This keeps conditional statements outside of the core loop, which enables optimizations like auto-vectorization.

 ### Variables
-> *Partial suppport: filters, cached queries.
+> *Partial support: filters, cached queries.
 Full support: rules*

 Query variables represent the state of a query while it is being evaluated.
 The most common form of state is "the entity (or table) against which the query is evaluated".
 While a query is evaluating an entity or table, it has to store it somewhere.
 In flecs, that "somewhere" is a query variable.